blackheaven/blackheaven.github.io/content/2023-10-15_haskell-type-reflection-anti-pattern.md

 By default, Haskell does not let you access to type information at runtime, we have to rely on [`Typeable`](https://hackage.haskell.org/package/base-4.19.0.0/docs/Type-Reflection.html#t:Typeable).

-The base function is define as follows:
+The base function is defined as follows:

 ```haskell
 decodeFinal :: forall event content.
 (Typeable event) => TypeRep content -> content -> Maybe event